Paulnolan90/p2-FootballMatch/README.md

 <h4 align="center"><img src="./assets/images/bigImage.png" alt="site image"></h4>

+## Features

+- ### Executed:
+    - Game-play area which is the dominant section of the screen layout.
+    - Rules area, slightly smaller, with simple game instructions.
+    - Image section to the opposite side of the rules section balancing out the layout.
+NOTE: Only shows in desktop/laptop screen sizes.
+    - Score shows under game board.
+    - Replay button.
+    - Pop-up on game completion showing 'congratulations' message and yes/no option to play again.

 ## User Experience (UX)
 - ### User Stories
     - I want to engage in a memory test game by pairing up identical images.